-V. Effect of the Modified System on Individual Rights
+V. Effect of the Modified System of Records on Individual Rights

 CMS proposes to establish this system in accordance with the principles and requirements of the Privacy Act and will collect, use, and disseminate information only as prescribed therein.
-We will only disclose the minimum personal data necessary to achieve the purpose of EBP.
+Data in this system will be subject to the authorized releases in accordance with the routine uses identified in this system of records.